 There are also premixed French vanilla coffee powders and K-Cups whose flavoring style mimics the French style of using egg yolks in ice cream custards.

 The commercial success of French vanilla ice cream gave rise to numerous products that are labeled as French vanilla including syrups, creamers, K-Cups, and premixed coffee powder which means that they have a custardy aroma and flavor.

 In this post, we discuss French vanilla and French vanilla coffee in detail.

 French vanilla comes from the traditional French way of making ice cream custards that involves adding egg yolks to milk or pouring cream for a deeper and richer flavor.
 The ice cream has a yellowish hue.
 Regular plain ice cream does not have eggs and is white.

 French vanilla is now a mainstream way of branding ice cream that contains egg yolks.
-The custard-style was later adopted in other products with vanilla such as syrups, coffee whiteners, and premixed coffee powders that are also labeled French vanilla.
+The custard style was adopted in other products that contain vanilla such as syrups, coffee whiteners, and premixed coffee powders that are also labeled French vanilla.